kstenerud/concise-encoding/cbe-specification.md

 Implied Structure
 -----------------

-In certain cases, it is desirable to predefine parts of the document structure when their constraints have already been defined elsewhere in your system or protocol design.
-When parts of the structure are predefined and agreed to among all parties, it is no longer necessary to transmit information about them.

-These implied structure options must not be used unless all involved parties know of it and will adhere to it.
+In some cases it could be desirable to embed a CBE document into another structure, in which case the version and top-level object might always be the same.
+The implied structure forms allow an implementation to omit certain parts of a document when all parties are made aware of it (such as via a schema or specification).

 For general purpose data transmission, it's better to use the full document structure.
-Implied structure is just a way to shave off bytes in a tightly defined, specialized system.
+The implied structure forms are just a way to shave off a few redundant bytes in a tightly defined, specialized system.

 ### Implied Version

-If all parties have a preexisting agreement for what specification version the documents will adhere to, the [version specifier](#version-specifier) may be omitted from the document, thus creating an "implied version" document.
+An "implied version" document omits the [version specifier](#version-specifier), which must be specified elsewhere.

 ### Inline Containers

-Data communication messages are often implemented as lists or maps at the top level.
-To help save bytes, "inline" top-level containers may be used.

-An "inline container" document is an [implied version](#implied-version) document that is also implied as already having a [list](#list) or [map](#map) opened.
-Processing would begin as if the container were already opened, and would have no way of knowing where the document ends without help (because there's no end-container marker to match the implied open).
-It would be up to your implementation to define which kind of inline container is implicitly opened, and to provide a way for the document end to be found during the decoding phase so that the implied container can be verified as complete.
+An "inline container" document is an [implied version](#implied-version) document that also implies an already opened [list](#list) or [map](#map), omitting the begin and possibly also the end container fields.
+Processing of the document begins inside the implied container.
+What type of container it is, and and how the container (and thus the document) is terminated, must be specified elsewhere.